Mary – the world she lived in

 She knew the Jewish Scriptures, especially the stories and prayers in them, and was aware of the women in these stories, many of them favorite role models.

 Mary probably knew the stories and prayers by heart, rather than by reading them.
-Reading was a specialized skill, necessary for men so that they could read the Torah, but not necessary for women, who were concerned with developing more practical skills.
+Reading was a specialized skill, necessary for men so that they could read the Torah, but not necessary for women, who developed more practical skills.

 Nazareth’s position in the hills south of Sepphoris was perfect for the three main Mediterranean dietary items: grain, olives, and grapes.